sta/websocket-sharp/README.md

 wssv.AddService<Chat>("/Chat");
 ```

-You can add to your `WebSocketServer` any WebSocket service and a matching path to that service by using `WebSocketServer.AddService<T>` method.
+You can add to your `WebSocketServer` any WebSocket service and a matching path to that service by using the `WebSocketServer.AddService<T>` method.

-Type of `T` inherits `WebSocketService` class, so you can use a class that was created in **Step 2**.
+The type of `T` inherits `WebSocketService` class, so you can use a class that was created in **Step 2**.

-If you create a instance of WebSocket Server without port number, WebSocket Server set **80** or **443** to port number automatically.
+If you create a instance of the `WebSocketServer` class without port number, `WebSocketServer` set **80** to port number automatically.
 So it is necessary to run with root permission.

     $ sudo mono example2.exe

 #### Step 4 ####

-Setting WebSocketServer event handler.
+Setting the event.

 ##### WebSocketServer&lt;T>.OnError event #####

-`WebSocketServer<T>.OnError` event is emitted when some error is occurred.
+The `WebSocketServer<T>.OnError` event occurs when the `WebSocketServer<T>` gets an error.

 ```cs
 wssv.OnError += (sender, e) =>